minetest-mods-camp/arena_lib/DOCS.md

 Those aside, you need to connect a few functions with your mod in order to use them.
 The best way is with commands and I suggest you [ChatCmdBuilder](https://content.minetest.net/packages/rubenwardy/lib_chatcmdbuilder/) by rubenwardy.
 [This](https://gitlab.com/zughy-friends-minetest/block_league/-/blob/master/src/commands.lua) is what I came up with in my Block League minigame, which relies on arena_lib.
 As you can see, I declared a `local mod = "block_league"` at the beginning, because it's how I stored my mod inside the library.
 Also, I created the support for both the editor and the chat commands.

 ### 1.4 Callbacks
-To customise your mod even more, there are a few empty callbacks you can use.
-They are:
+Callbacks are divided in two types: minigame callbacks and global callbacks.
+The former allow you to customise your mod even more, whilst the latter are great for external mods that want to customise the experience outside of a specific minigame (e.g. a server giving players some currency when winning, a HUD telling players what game is in progress).

+#### 1.4.1 Minigame callbacks
 * `arena_lib.on_enable(mod, function(arena, p_name)`: run more checks before enabling an arena.
 Must return `true` or the arena won't be enabled
 * `arena_lib.on_disable(mod, function(arena, p_name)`: run more checks before disabling an arena.
 Must return `true` or the arena won't be disabled
 * `arena_lib.on_prejoin_queue(mod, function(arena, p_name)`: run more checks when entering a queue.
 Must return `true` or the player won't be added